marxin/texi2rst-generated/sphinx/gccint/target-macros/stack-layout-and-calling-conventions/passing-arguments-in-registers.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: arguments in registers, registers arguments

 .. _register-arguments:

-.. index:: arguments in registers

-.. index:: registers arguments

 Passing Arguments in Registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^